-- a) Fair use - b) Hacking - c) Copyright infringement - d) Cyber crime - 4.
-After a fight with your friend, you did the following activities.
-Which of these activities is not an example of cyber bullying? - a) You sent an email to your friend with a message saying that "I am sorry". - b) You sent a threatening message to your friend saying "Do not try to call or talk to me". - c) You created an embarrassing picture of your friend and uploaded on your account on a social networking site. - 5.
-Sourabh has to prepare a project on "Digital India Initiatives".
-He decides to get information from the Internet.
-He downloads three web pages (webpage 1, webpage 2, webpage 3) containing information on Digital India Initiatives.
-Which of the following steps taken by Sourabh is an example of plagiarism or copyright infringement.
-Give justification in support of your answer. - a) He read a paragraph on "Digital India Initiatives" from webpage 1 and rephrased it in his own words.
-He finally pasted the rephrased paragraph in his project. - b) He downloaded three images of "Digital India Initiatives" from webpage 2.
-He made a collage for his project using these images. - c) He downloaded "Digital India Initiative" icon from web page 3 and pasted it on the front page of his project report.

-6. Match the following:

-Column A Column B Plagiarism Fakers, by offering special rewards or money prize asked for personal information, such as bank account information Hacking Copy and paste information from the Internet into your report and then organise it Credit card fraud The trail that is created when a person uses the Internet.
-Digital Foot Print Breaking into computers to read private emails and other files

-- 7. You got the below shown SMS from your bank querying a recent transaction.
-Answer the following: - a) Will you SMS your pin number to the given contact number? - b) Will you call the bank helpline number to recheck the validity of the SMS received? - 8.
-Preeti celebrated her birthday with her family.
-She was excited to share the moments with her friend Himanshu.
-She uploaded selected images of her birthday party on a social networking site so that Himanshu can see them.
+Notes an email to your friend with a message nat "I am sorry". t a threatening message to your friend Do not try to call or talk to me". , ated an embarrassing picture of your and uploaded on your account on a social ng site.
+Initiatives".
+Internet.
+He 1, webpage Digital India taken by So copyright in burabh has to prepare a project on "Digital India hitiatives".
+He decides to get information from the hternet.
+He downloads three web pages (webpage webpage 2, webpage 3) containing information on higital India Initiatives.
+Which of the following steps hken by Sourabh is an example of plagiarism or opyright infringement?
+Give justification in support your answer. from we words.
+H a) He read a paragraph on "Digital India Initiatives" from webpage 1 and rephrased it in his own words.
+He finally pasted the rephrased paragraph in his project. b) He downloaded three images of "Digital India Initiatives" from webpage 2.
+He made a collage for his project using these images. c) He downloaded "Digital India Initiative" icon from web page 3 and pasted it on the front page of his project report.
+6. Match the following: Column A Column B Plagiarism Fakers, by offering special rewards or money prize asked for personal information, such as bank account information Hacking Copy and paste information from the Internet into your report and then organise it Credit card fraud The trail that is created when a person uses the Internet.
+Digital Foot Print Breaking into computers to read private emails and other files a recent trar a) Will you You got the below shown SMS from your bank querying a recent transaction.
+Answer the following - a) Will you SMS your pin number to the given contact number? b) Will you call the bank helpline number to recheck ity of the SMS received?
+8. Preeti celebrated her birthday with her family.
+Sh was excited to share the moments with her frier birthday party on a social networking site so that Himanshu can see them.
 After few days, Preeti had a fight with Himanshu.
 Next morning, she deleted her birthday photographs from that social networking site, so that Himanshu cannot access them.
 Later in the evening, to her surprise, she saw that one of the images which she had already deleted from the social networking site was available with their common friend Gayatri.
 She hurriedly enquired Gayatri "Where did you get this picture from?".
 Gayatri replied "Himanshu forwarded this image few minutes back".